-Full Time Equivalent (FTE) is NOT headcount.
-Some people in your business may have only worked for part of the year or are part time.
-In these cases, the full time equivalent is less than 1.
+Full-Time Equivalent (FTE) is the measurement of how many full-time and part-time employees a company has.
+It is NOT headcount.
+Some people in your business may have only worked for part of the year, or are on part-time/casual arrangements.
+In these cases, the FTE is less than 1.

 To determine the FTE for a person who worked 500 hours in the 12 months ending 30 June of the applicable year and for that position type, the FTE is 500/1840 = 0.28 FTE.

 Another way to determine the FTE is based on how many days a week a person works.
 If an employee works 3 full days per week, the FTE is 3 working days / 5 weekdays= 0.6 FTE

 Also, see our post on revenue per employee benchmark calculation